Dynatrace/AWSDevOpsTutorial/README.md

 There is a lot of useful information here, e.g: the PublicDNS of the two EC2 Instances that got created and the links to the Public API Gateway we created that allows us to execute some Lambda functions.
 ![](./images/createstack_step5.png)

-- TODO: hint for Ansible Tower

 ## Lets explore what has been created
 Several things have been created.

 ### 2 EC2 Instances: Automatically monitored with Dynatrace

-- TODO hint for ansible

 The stack created two EC2 Instances.
 One for Staging, one that we use for Production.
 Go to your EC2 Section in the AWS Console and explore them:
 ![](./images/createstack_ec2check1.png)